 A wonderful alternative to crackers – simply chop cucumbers into bite-sized pieces and top them off with a little cream cheese, Greek yoghurt or feta.

-These hassle-free and mess-free snacks are so easy and quick to prepare ahead of time.
+This healthy food is hassle-free and mess-free and so easy and quick to prepare ahead of time.
 They’re high in vitamins, minerals and protein.

 Skip the high-fat, high-salt snacks and munch on fresh veggies instead.
 Try carrot sticks, celery sticks, grape tomatoes or capsicum slices with hummus.
 Hummus is made from chickpeas and is a much healthier option than other cream-based dips.

-Yoghurt isn’t just a breakfast food - it’s a perfect afternoon snack.
+Yoghurt isn’t just a breakfast food - it’s also the perfect afternoon snack.
 Packed full of vitamins, minerals, protein and probiotics, yoghurt is good for digestion, bone density, it can help reduce blood pressure and boosts the immune system.

-Jazz up your yoghurt pot with granola, nuts, fruit and a drizzle of honey.
+Try a Greek yoghurt pot with granola, nuts, fresh fruit and a drizzle of honey.
 Yum!

 Try fresh guacamole or combine salsa with avocado for an extra punch of flavour.